Self-Scheduling Rules and Guidelines for Fall Core Season

 Training: 10U Referees must be certified as a “Regional Referee” For instructions on how to do this refer to “Becoming a Referee” tab

-Scheduling RULE: HOME Team parents for a given weekend have “dibs” on signing up for their allotted time slot until 9 AM the Monday before.
-If your child is NOT the “Home” team, you may NOT sign up for a time slot for the upcoming weekend until 9 AM the Monday before.
-We want to leave the slots available to the HOME team’s referee volunteers, initially, so they can take those slots and work their way towards getting their required “15 points.”
+Scheduling RULE recap: HOME Team parents for a given weekend have “dibs” on signing up for their allotted time slot–that next Saturday–until 9 AM the Monday before.
+If your child is on the “AWAY” team, you may NOT sign up for a time slot for the upcoming weekend until 9 AM Monday and you have until 9AM Tuesday to grab what’s left.
+We want to have the slots available to the HOME team’s referee volunteers, initially, so they can have a chance to grab a desired slot (maybe they want to try the CR role?!) or work their way towards getting their required “15 points.”
 This requires a little planning ahead for the HOME team parents–look at your busy calendar and plan ahead for that next weekend so you can get that slot!

-Once Monday morning (9AM) rolls around, any qualified referee can sign up for any game slot that is open for the upcoming weekend, and as many as they would like!
+After that (Tuesday 9am), any qualified referee can sign up for any game slot that is open for the upcoming weekend, and as many as they would like!

 12U Referees and Assistant Referees: use the Referee Schedule Sign-up